-Archives Unbound is a multi-disciplinary resource providing topically focused digital collections from archives and institutional repositories around the world.
-The collections featured in Archives Unbound are meant not only to help us understand history, but to help us trace how past actions reflect on and influence current events.
-The 18 new releases in Archives Unbound take us on a journey through history with content from politicians to soldiers, missionaries to medical professionals, ethnic groups to religious organisations mainly in the 19th and 20th centuries.
+Archives Unbound is a multidisciplinary resource providing topically focused digital collections from archives and institutional repositories around the world.
+The collections featured in Archives Unbound are meant not only to help us understand history but also to help us trace how past actions reflect on and influence current events.
+The eighteen new releases in Archives Unbound take us on a journey through history with content from politicians to soldiers, missionaries to medical professionals, and ethnic groups to religious organizations, mainly in the nineteenth and twentieth centuries.

 The Archives Unbound program provides multiple perspectives on global history.
-Through our institutional partners and archival collections, we preserve, protect, and provide access to government documents, personal papers, organisational records, and heritage collections.
+Through our institutional partners and archival collections, we preserve, protect, and provide access to government documents, personal papers, organizational records, and heritage collections.
 In a year that has seen conflicts threatening lives, freedom, and cultural heritage, Gale is proud to do its own small part in preserving the past for the benefit of future generations.
 This year, we are releasing two archives from Ukraine, where the very institutions tasked with safeguarding the historical record are under threat of destruction.
-Notably, two newly digitised archives from Ukraine underscore the urgent need to protect historical records, offering insights into the traditions, cultural values, society, and religious beliefs of ethnic groups, particularly Jewish communities, amidst the upheavals of the 20th century.
+Notably, two newly digitized archives from Ukraine underscore the urgent need to protect historical records, offering insights into the traditions, cultural values, society, and religious beliefs of ethnic groups, particularly Jewish communities, amidst the upheavals of the twentieth century.

 Military history is represented by several collections.
-A highlight is Black Soldiers in the U.S. Armed Forces: Basic Documents, 1639-1973, which documents the long history of African Americans serving in the U.S. military.
-These soldiers faced a variety of challenges as they not only had to combat enemies of the country, but also fight against segregation, unequal treatment and opportunities, and prejudice.
-From colonial times to the Vietnam War, this collection provides a new perspective on the struggle for minority rights within a major American institution.
+A highlight is Black Soldiers in the U.S. Armed Forces: Basic Documents, 1639-1973, which documents the long history of African Americans serving in the United States military.
+These soldiers faced a variety of challenges as they had to not only combat enemies of the country but also fight against segregation, unequal treatment and opportunities, and prejudice.
+Ranging from colonial times to the Vietnam

+War, this collection provides a new perspective on the struggle for minority rights within a major American institution.

-In politics, we can read about U.S. and French relations between 1811-1930, examine the development of the Socialist Party in America, follow the notable political and diplomatic career of Adlai E. Stevenson, and learn about Gerald R. Ford's efforts to promote human and civil rights.
-Ford's presidency lasted only two and a half years, but his legacy includes ending the U.S. involvement in the war in Vietnam, mediating a cease-fire between Israel and Egypt, signing the Helsinki human rights convention with the Soviet Union, and signing an arms limitation agreement with Soviet President Leonid Brezhnev.
+In politics, we can explore U.S. and French relations between 1811 and 1930, examine the development of the Socialist Party in America, follow the notable political and diplomatic career of Adlai E. Stevenson, and learn about Gerald R. Ford's efforts to promote human and civil rights.
+Ford's presidency lasted only two and a half years; however, his legacy includes ending the U.S. involvement in the war in Vietnam, mediating a ceasefire between Israel and Egypt, signing the Helsinki Accords with the Soviet Union, and signing an arms limitation agreement with Soviet President Leonid Brezhney.

-The University of Oregon provides several newly digitised collections of missionary histories spanning the 19th and 20th centuries in China, South and West Asia, and the Philippines.
+The University of Oregon provides several newly digitized collections of missionary histories spanning the nineteenth and twentieth centuries in China, South and West Asia, and the Philippines.
 Many of the collections feature correspondence and diaries, allowing researchers to experience history on a more personal level.
 These documents are important as records of societies and cultures that were experiencing rapid change, some of it unwanted, as the world began to open up and major powers were exerting their might and influence, for better or worse, on a global stage.

-Finally, a captivating collection on Native American history focuses on Dr. Carlos Montezuma, a Yavapai Native American who played a pivotal role in advocating for Native American rights in the late 19th and early 20th centuries.
+Finally, a captivating collection on Native American history focuses on Dr. Carlos Montezuma, a Yavapai Native American who played a pivotal role in advocating for Native American rights in the late nineteenth and early twentieth centuries.

-These new releases were chosen for their historical significance and contemporary relevance, invite users to embark on an enriching voyage through history with Archives Unbound, where the past serves as a guiding beacon illuminating the present and shaping the future.
+These new releases, chosen for their historical significance and contemporary relevance, invite users to embark on an enriching voyage through history with Archives Unbound, where the past serves as a guiding beacon illuminating the present and shaping the future.

-Phil Virta is an Acquisitions Editor at Gale.
+Phil Virta is an acquisitions editor at Gale.